yugabyte/yugabyte-db/docs/content/preview/secure/audit-logging/trace-statements-ysql.md

 ## Next steps

-Use `pgaudit` to enable logging for specific databases, tables, or specific sets of operations.
+Use the pgaudit extension to enable logging for specific databases, tables, or specific sets of operations.
 See [Configure audit logging in YSQL](../audit-logging-ysql).